 Incorrect or omitted publication of insider information

-The issuers of financial instruments shall inform the public as soon as possible of insider information that directly concerns them (Article 17(1) MAR).
-The rule addresses issuers of all kinds of financial instruments that are traded on a regulated market, as well as on MTFs and OTFs.
+The issuers of financial instruments must inform the public as soon as possible of insider information that directly concerns them (Article 17(1) MAR).
+The rule addresses issuers of all kinds of financial instruments that are traded on a regulated market, as well as on multilateral trading facilities (MTFs) and organised trading facilities (OTFs).
 Article 7(2) and (3) MAR clarify that in the case of a protected process (such as the early resignation of a member of the board of directors, or a transaction) the intermediate steps as well as the final event may be deemed to be insider information and trigger the obligation to publish this information.
-This provision implements the reasoning of the European Court of Justice in the Geltl/Daimler case.15 In addition, Article 17(4) MAR refines the rules on a temporary withholding of insider information by the issuer.
-Module C of the 5th edition of BaFin's Issuers' Guide, published in April 2020, now contains detailed explanations and examples of the kinds of cases where intermediate steps constitute independent insider information.
+This provision implements the reasoning of the European Court of Justice in the Geltl/Daimler case.15 In addition, Article 17(4) MAR refines the rules on temporary withholding of insider information by the issuer.
+Module C of the fifth edition of BaFin's Issuer Guidelines (see Section I.i) now contains detailed explanations and examples of the kinds of cases where intermediate steps constitute independent insider information.

 Until 2002, claims for damages were based on (general) tort law and very often failed to fulfil the statutory requirements as interpreted by the courts.
-The leading case on this is Infomatec, in which the Federal Court of Justice (BGH) held members of the management of Infomatec AG responsible for the wilful dissemination of false information.16 The court reasoned that such wilful action was contrary to boni mores (i.e., it was immoral) and granted damages pursuant to Section 826 BGB.17 In later decisions, the BGH refined this line of argument.
-In EM.TV the court clarified that an issuing company is liable for the wilful actions of its managers (Section 31 BGB).18 In Comroad, however, the BGH emphasised the prerequisite of a full proof of causation between the incorrect notification and the plaintiff's decision to acquire or sell shares,19 which, in most cases, is difficult to provide.20
+The leading case on this is Infomatec, in which the Federal Court of Justice (BGH) held members of the management of Infomatec AG responsible for the wilful dissemination of false information.16 The court reasoned that such wilful action was contrary to boni mores (i.e., it was immoral) and granted damages pursuant to Section 826 BGB.17 In later decisions, the BGH refined this line of argument; in EM.TV, it clarified that an issuing company is liable for the wilful actions of its managers (Section 31 BGB).18 In Comroad, however, the BGH emphasised the prerequisite of a full proof of causation between the incorrect notification and the plaintiff's decision to acquire or sell shares,19 which, in most cases, is difficult to provide.20

-The special rules on liability in Sections 97 and 98 WpHG (previously, until 3 January 2018, Sections 37b and 37c) were introduced to facilitate claims for damages against an issuing company.21 Under Section 97 WpHG, shareholders only need to show that the company did not publish insider information without undue delay, that they acquired the shares after the information should have been published, and that they still held the shares when the information came to light.
+The special rules on liability in Sections 97 and 98 WpHG and its predecessors were introduced to facilitate claims for damages against an issuing company.21 Under Section 97 WpHG, shareholders only need to show that the company did not publish insider information without undue delay, that they acquired the shares after the information should have been published and that they still held the shares when the information came to light.
 The shareholder can claim the difference between the share price that was originally paid and the share price the shareholder would have paid had the information been published in time.
-The company is only exempt from liability if it can demonstrate and prove that its managers acted neither wilfully nor with gross negligence.22 The BGH, however, denied a similar reversal of the burden of proof if the claimant aims to retrieve the full share price that was initially paid (while concurrently offering to transfer the shares to the company); in this case the shareholder will need to prove that he or she would not have bought the shares had the disclosure obligation not been breached.23
+The company is only exempt from liability if it can demonstrate and prove that its managers acted neither wilfully nor with gross negligence.22 The BGH, however, denied a similar reversal of the burden of proof if the claimant aims to retrieve the full share price that was initially paid (while concurrently offering to transfer the shares to the company); in this case, the shareholder will need to prove that he or she would not have bought the shares had the disclosure obligation not been breached.23

 Shareholders v.
 Volkswagen AG and Porsche Automobil Holding SE

-The case against Volkswagen AG (VW) is well known around the world.
-VW admitted to having used a 'defeat device' in approximately 11 million diesel cars, which helped to reduce emissions of nitrogen oxide and carbon dioxide when the cars were in testing mode.
+Volkswagen AG (VW) admitted to having used a 'defeat device' in approximately 11 million diesel cars, which helped to reduce emissions of nitrogen oxide and carbon dioxide when the cars were in testing mode.

-On 22 September 2015, VW published an ad hoc notification admitting the use of a defeat device and announcing that it would set up accruals of about €6.5 billion.
+On 22 September 2015, VW published an ad hoc notification admitting the use of a defeat device and announcing that it would set up accruals of approximately €6.5 billion.
 Within days of the information becoming public, the price of preferred shares in VW dropped by 40 per cent.
-The statements from the US Environmental Protection Agency (EPA) and VW suggest that for several years VW may have deceived authorities, investors and customers as to the actual level of pollutant emissions of some of VW's most promising car models.
-Apart from multiple lawsuits in the United States and elsewhere, a significant number of which have been settled by VW, the company is confronted in German courts with claims by investors under the former Section 37b WpHG (since 3 January 2018, Section 97 WpHG) and Section 826 BGB, with the volume of claims filed at the Regional Court of Brunswick by more than 1,500 shareholders totalling around €9 billion in aggregate.
+The statements from the US Environmental Protection Agency (EPA) and VW suggest that for several years VW may have deceived authorities, investors and customers as to the actual level of pollutant emissions of some of its most promising car models.
+Apart from multiple lawsuits in the United States and elsewhere, a significant number of which have been settled by VW, the company is being confronted in German courts with claims by investors under the former Section 37b WpHG (since 3 January 2018, Section 97 WpHG) and Section 826 BGB, with the volume of claims filed at the Regional Court of Brunswick by more than 1,500 shareholders totalling around €9 billion in aggregate.
 In addition, Porsche Automobil Holding SE (Porsche), the majority shareholder of VW, is facing claims made by its own shareholders for reasons similar to those affecting VW.
-However, this – combined with the fact that there had been personnel integration between VW and Porsche at the management level – has triggered 'model proceedings' (see Section II.i): the Regional Court of Brunswick accepted several 'establishment objectives' applied for by plaintiffs and VW, and submitted these to the Higher Regional Court of Brunswick.24 The latter appointed a model plaintiff; following further submissions by the parties, a series of oral hearings has been taking place since 10 September 2018.25 Similarly, model proceedings have been initiated in the cases of shareholders against Porsche, with the District Court of Stuttgart delivering an order with detailed reasoning regarding why it accepted certain establishment objectives while rejecting others.26 The Higher Regional Court of Stuttgart overturned the decision of the district court in March 2019 and held that the lawsuits brought forward against Porsche were ultimately based on the same facts as those against VW itself.27 They were then to be assigned to the model proceedings at the Higher Regional Court of Brunswick.
-However, the BGH overturned the decision from the Higher Regional Court of Stuttgart and considered further model proceedings admissable against Porsche at the Higher Regional Court of Stuttgart.28
+However, this, combined with the fact that there had been personnel integration between VW and Porsche at the management level, has triggered 'model proceedings' (see Section II.i).
+The Regional Court of Brunswick accepted several 'establishment objectives' applied for by plaintiffs and VW, and submitted these to the Higher Regional Court of Brunswick.24 The latter appointed a model plaintiff.
+Following further submissions by the parties, a series of oral hearings has been taking place since 10 September 2018.25 Similarly, model proceedings have been initiated in the cases of shareholders against Porsche, with the Regional Court of Stuttgart delivering an order with detailed reasoning regarding why it accepted certain establishment objectives while rejecting others.26 The Higher Regional Court of Stuttgart overturned the decision of the regional court in March 2019 and held that the lawsuits brought forward against Porsche were ultimately based on the same facts as those against Volkswagen itself.27 They were then to be assigned to the model proceedings at the Higher Regional Court of Brunswick.
+However, the BGH overturned the decision from the Higher Regional Court of Stuttgart and considered further model proceedings admissible against Porsche at the Higher Regional Court of Stuttgart.28

 In May 2020, the BGH decided in a first fundamental ruling that VW has to refund the purchase price to the purchaser of a car with a defeat device.
-The BGH considers VW to have willfully caused damages contra bonos mores pursuant to Sections 826, 31 BGB.29 While VW is in the process of settling most consumer claims, it remains to be seen what impact the decision of the BGH will have on the securities litigation model proceedings against VW.
+The BGH considers VW to have wilfully caused damage contra bonos mores pursuant to Sections 826 and 31 BGB.29 While VW has settled most consumer claims, it remains to be seen what impact the decision of the BGH will have on the securities litigation model proceedings against VW.

-Criminal proceedings against the chairman of VW's supervisory board, Hans Peter Pötsch, as well as against VW's group CEO, Herbert Diess, for alleged market manipulation, were dropped against payment of €9 million.30 Likewise, in January 2021, criminal proceedings for alleged market manipulation against VW's former CEO, Martin Winterkorn, were also dropped, while proceedings against him for alleged fraud are ongoing.31
+Criminal proceedings against the chairman of VW's supervisory board, Hans Dieter Pötsch, as well as against VW's group CEO, Herbert Diess, for alleged market manipulation were dropped against payment of €9 million.30 Likewise, in January 2021, criminal proceedings for alleged market manipulation against VW's former CEO, Martin Winterkorn, were dropped.
+Proceedings against Winterkorn for alleged fraud are ongoing.31

 Investors v.
 Bayer AG

-In 2018, the German DAX-listed chemical company Bayer AG (Bayer) acquired the US agrochemical company Monsanto for more than €50 billion.36 Since the acquisition, Bayer has been confronted with thousands of lawsuits in the United States over the alleged carcinogenic weed killer glyphosate, followed by a sharp decrease in Bayer's share price.37
+In 2018, the German DAX-listed chemical company Bayer AG (Bayer) acquired the US agrochemical company Monsanto for more than €50 billion.33 Since the acquisition, Bayer has been confronted with thousands of lawsuits in the United States over the alleged carcinogenic weed killer glyphosate, followed by a sharp decrease in Bayer's share price.34

 Article 12 MAR sets out detailed rules on market manipulation, provided that the manipulative action may influence the market price of financial instruments.
 The rules apply to all kinds of markets, including OTF and MTF.
 They extend to manipulative high-frequency trading and to the abuse of benchmarks.
 Article 15 MAR prohibits market manipulation, as well as attempts to engage in market manipulation.